-The Corporate Governance Committee constituted by the Company's Board, indorsed the nominations for reelection as independent directors given in favor of Messrs.
-Joseph C. Tan, Juan Victor S. Tanjuatco, Roman Felipe S. Reyes and the election of Mr. Jerry C. Tiu.
-The Corporate Governance Committee, composed of Juan Victor S. Tanjuatco (Chairman), Joseph C. Tan and Roman Felipe S. Reyes, has determined that these nominees for independent directors possess all the qualifications and have none of the disqualifications for independent directors as set forth in the Company's Revised Manual on Corporate Governance ("Revised Manual") and Rule 38 of the Implementing Rules of the Securities Regulation Code (SRC Rules).
+The Corporate Governance Committee, composed of Juan Victor S. Tanjuatco (Chairman) and Roman Felipe S. Reyes, has determined that these nominees for independent directors possess all the qualifications and have none of the disqualifications for independent directors as set forth in the Company's Revised Manual on Corporate Governance ("Revised Manual") and Rule 38 of the Implementing Rules of the Securities Regulation Code (SRC Rules).